 If you strike out in JSTOR, use the database below to identify articles and essays on your topic.

 There is one place where you can find every journal Perkins Library has access to, whether it's online or in print -- Journals A-Z. Even if you can't get access to an article in one database, you may find we provide access through another one.
-Just type in the title of the journal (not the article title!) and see if that journal appears in the results.
+Just enter the title of the journal -- not the article title! -- to see if that journal appears in the results.
 If so, select a link that includes the date of your article.

 What if there's an "embargo"?

 Embargo means that the journal's publisher does not allow the most current issues to be accessed through a database.
 (Their way of making sure libraries pay for subscriptions!)
 So, if you see dates like "1998 to Present (Embargo: 1 year)," for example, then you can get access to articles in every issue except for those in the most current 12 months.

 If the article you are looking for is not available through the A-Z list, then your next move is to ask for it through Interlibrary Loan.